The Corporate Events of the Future: 5 Trends That Are Revolutionising the Industry

 Many teams are beginning to treat remote participants less like viewers and more like guests.
 Little additions, such as live Q&As, chat shoutouts, or breakout rooms, make a big difference.
 It doesn’t have to be complicated; it just has to feel like someone thought about them.

 Another thing to consider: If you’re going hybrid, location matters.
 Lisbon’s become a bit of a go-to for this.
 Great infrastructure, solid venues, and it’s in a good time zone for international teams.
-The demand for conference venues in Lisbon is real and not just because it’s pretty.
+The demand for places across Lisbon to host conferences is real and not just because it’s pretty.

 2. People Are Actually Taking Sustainability Seriously